PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 10:15:58
+Last updated: 2024-04-09 10:16:34
-Random Quote: Just 'cause you fall on your *ss doesn't mean you have to stay there. - Hughie Campbell
+Random Quote: I will put you under the jail. - Hank Schrader